 Lucey Accounting understands that it can be a dilemma when considering to hire an employee or a contractor.

 The difference between a subcontractor and an employee can be very subtle.
-A subcontractor (independent) contractor can work for others, can often set his or her hours of work, and often provides his/her own tools.
-On the other hand, you have few reporting or tax responsibilities for independent contractors. ...
+A subcontractor (independent contractor) can work for others, can often set their own work hours, and often provides their own tools.
+On the other hand, you have few reporting or tax responsibilities for independent contractors.
 The payroll responsibilities for an independent worker are significantly less than for an employee Let’s look at some Pros and Cons.

-Better work flow- Businesses tend to operate more efficiently with employees than independent contractors.
-It is much easier to coordinate a project or job when you can simply walkover to someone’s desk.
-There is no guarantee you will be able to contact a freelance or independent contractor when a job needs to be complete.
+Better Work Flow - Businesses tend to operate more efficiently with employees than they do with independent contractors.
+It is much easier to coordinate a project or job when you can simply walk over to someone’s desk.
+There is no guarantee you will be able to contact a freelance or independent contractor when a job needs to be completed.

-More overhead-hiring an employee is more expensive than hiring an independent contractor you have to pay the health insurance, a portion of taxes, work related expenses and supplies, and 401K
+More Overhead - Hiring an employee is more expensive than hiring an independent contractor.
+You have to pay for health insurance benefits, a portion of the taxes, 401K contributions, and pay for work related expenses and supplies.

-No health insurance costs- The high cost of insurance is a major financial burden on many companies.
+No Health Insurance Costs - The high cost of health insurance is a major financial burden on many companies.
 When you use an independent contractor, this is one cost you won’t have to worry about.

-Lack of control-you cannot tell a subcontractor when to report to work or how long they must stay.
+Lack of Control - You cannot tell a subcontractor when to report to work, or how long they must stay.
 In fact, it is against the law.
-You also cant stop them from working with other companies and putting a higher priority on projects.
+You also cant stop them from working with other companies and putting a higher priority on their projects.
 The only recourse if you are unhappy is not to hire them again.